-Factors that the parole board may consider include:
+Factors that the SC Parole Board may consider include:

 - the crime you were convicted of,

-- your record while serving your prison sentence,
+- your record while serving your prison sentence and /or probation,

 - your personal history,

 - victim impact and victim input (victims will be contacted and asked about your crimes).

-While we receive most of our parole board representation requests directly from an inmate or his or her loved one, we welcome referrals across the state of South Carolina.
+While we receive most of our parole board representation requests directly from an inmate or his or her loved one, we welcome referrals across the state of South Carolina from other lawyers.

-Contact the criminal defense attorneys at the Strom Law Firm, LLC today to see if you are eligible for a parole board hearing.
+Contact the criminal defense attorneys at the Strom Law Firm, LLC today for parole board representation.

 - Revocation of parole